 The results of the research discussed above suggest that checkpoints are an effective deterrent for individuals who drink and drive.
 This data helps to support Intoxalock’s belief that ignition interlock devices should be required for all drunk driving offenders.
 Regardless of the laws, research is consistent in showing that license suspensions are extremely ineffective in preventing people from continuing to drive.
 As revealed in this study, people will still continue to take chances unless there are additional measures such as ignition interlocks and police checkpoints stopping them.

-For more information or to read the full article, click here.
+For more information about an Intoxalock ignition interlock device, call our state specialists at (833) 623-0200 or to read the full article, click here.